Go to the page content

 You're an expert mythbuster!
 Time to challenge your friends.

-Blood sugar is the only important factor when it comes to managing diabetes.
+Blood sugar levels are the only important factor when it comes to managing diabetes.

 Correct